URao1/PowerBI-Projects/Readme_Main.md

 # Welcome to my GitHub Profile! 🚀

-####  Feel free to explore my Power BI projects and feedbacks are most appreciated!
+####  Feel free to explore my Power BI projects here 👉 (https://github.com/URao1/PowerBI-Projects) and feedbacks are most appreciated!

 ### Hi, I'm Utkarsha Rao! 👋
 Working with Data is my passion, I am an aspiring data analyst eager to leverage my analytical skills to uncover meaningful insights and drive impactful results.
 I have hands-on experience with SQL, Excel, and Python, along with a strong proficiency in data visualization tools like Power BI and Tablue.
 I have engaged in numerous data analysis challenges and completed projects using SQL, Python and Power BI to solve real-world business problems.